International Workers' Day: Iran

 In Iran, 1 May is known as the International Workers' Day.
 It is not a public holiday but according to article 63 of Iranian labour law on top of the official public holidays observed in the Islamic Republic of Iran, Labour Day shall be considered an official holiday for workers.

 Iraq

 In Iraq, it is known as the International Workers' Day and is a public holiday.

 Israel

 After historically varying popularity of Labour Day, 1 May is not an official holiday in the State of Israel.
 In the 1980s there were several large marches in Tel Aviv, numbering as much as 350,000 in 1983 and perhaps even more in 1988, but a steady decline in numbers led to only 5,000 marchers in 2010.
-During the 1990s businesses began to treat it like a regular working day as the number of May Day-related activities decreased.
+During the 1990s businesses began to treat it like a regular working day as the number of Labour Day-related activities decreased.
 1 May is largely celebrated by the former Soviet Jews who immigrated to Israel in the 1990s.